 - 6 Medjool Dates

-- 6 tsp Peanut Butter * See Note 1
+- 6 teaspoon Peanut Butter * See Note 1

 - Optional Toppings * See Note 2

-Add a tsp of peanut butter to each date.
+- Add a teaspoon of peanut butter to each date.

 - You can eat them as they are or add toppings of your choice.
 I love them with a sprinkle of cinnamon but you could add cacao powder, crushed nuts, coconut, pomegranate seeds, sesame seeds or drizzled chocolate.